Note

 Uninstall-WindowsFeature/Remove-WindowsFeature | -Name -IncludeManagementTools -Restart -Remove -Force -ComputerName -Credential -LogPath -Vhd |

-To learn more about how to demote your DC using PowerShell, see the Uninstall-ADDSDomainController and Uninstall-WindowsFeature PowerShell references.
+To learn more about how to demote your DC by using PowerShell, see Uninstall-ADDSDomainController and Uninstall-WindowsFeature.

 and Uninstall-WindowsFeature

-, these commands only require the minimum arguments as they each perform a single action.
-Pressing the Enter key during the confirmation phase initiates the irrevocable demotion process and restarts your device.
+only require the minimum arguments because they each perform a single action.
+Selecting the Enter key during the confirmation phase initiates the irrevocable demotion process and restarts your device.

 The Credential argument is only required if you aren't already signed in as a member of the Enterprise Admins group or the Domain Admins group.
 The IncludeManagementTools argument is only required if you want to remove all of the AD DS management utilities.